RHCode72/RHCode72/README.md

--Hi, I’m RHCode72
--I’m interested in Minecraft and Coding
--I’m currently learning how to do HTML, CSS and Javascript -I’m looking to collaborate on discord
+Hi, I’m RHCode72.
+I’m interested in Minecraft and Coding.
+I’m currently learning how to do HTML, CSS and Javascript.
+I’m looking to collaborate on discord!

 <!---
 RHCode72/RHCode72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.